-- Recent interests:

-- UK (IMIP): Operational costs ?

-- France: IM signature Determination (IMEMTS 2006)

-- 1st European IM Day event (IMEMG 2009): costs consideration in the presentations

-- CBA tools developed and available:

-- 2 main tools : CBAM (MSIAC) and ACB (IMEMG)

-- Based on NIMIC methodology (F. Möller)

-- Generally, the models are capable of:

-- calculating the costs over a life cycle

-- establishing cost difference regarding the specified life profile of a product

-- give an explanation of the costs

-- help identifying the contribution of costs

-- compare non-IM with IM, IM versus less-IM
+- Industries and users interest to improve their analyses for implementation of IM: Establish the cost of ownership according to a specified IM level - Additional costs / Financial savings. - IM introduction benefits take into account: - Improvement of safety & Reduction of accidents costs, - Extended/increased platform survivability. - CBA tools developed and available: CBAM (MSIAC) and ACB (IMEMG): - Generally, the models are capable of: - " calculating the costs over a life cycle, - " establishing cost difference regarding the specified life profile of a product, - " give an explanation of the costs, - " help identifying the contribution of each costs, - " comparison of non-IM with IM, IM versus less-IM